-In a hurry?
-Here's what you need to know this morning
+News Daily: Trump's doubts over summit and Javid reaches out

 Addressing the Police Federation conference is a famously frosty gig for a home secretary.
 Theresa May went on the offensive back in 2015, telling the organisation - which represents rank and file officers - to stop "crying wolf" about the impact of budget cuts.
 Today it's Sajid Javid's turn and the tone looks strikingly different.

 "I will be standing with you," he'll tell them, and will promise to provide the tools and back-up needed for frontline officers.
-He'll says he understands the job can be "hard and horrible" from speaking to his own brother - a superintendent in the West Midlands.
+He'll say he understands the job can be "hard and horrible" from speaking to his own brother - a superintendent in the West Midlands.

 But BBC home affairs correspondent Danny Shaw says hopes of a reset on government-police relations will depend on more than just warm words.
 The number of police officers has fallen by 20,000 in 10 years, and knife and gun crime is on the up - more resources are what the federation really wants.